Rule 3301-35-07 | Data-driven improvement.

 (A) To provide a foundation for measuring and improving operational and educational performance, each school district or school shall:

-(1) Collect and analyze information about key areas of school operations and educational performance and areas of needed improvement identified in its strategic plan, and if applicable, in its continuous improvement plan;
+(1) Collect and analyze information about key areas of school operations and educational performance and areas of needed improvement identified in its strategic plan, and if applicable, in its continuous improvement plan described in section 3302.04 of the Revised Code or applicable federal law;

 (2) Ensure that information collected is accessible, valid and reliable; and